lihanddd/starter-hugo-academic/content/home/experience.md

     date_start: '2021-09-01'
     date_end: ''
     description: |2-
-        National Undergraduate Training Programs for Innovation and Entrepreneurship in 2021.
+        Undergraduate Training Programs for Innovation and Entrepreneurship in 2021.

         We implemented a model that converts RGB images to Thermal maps on the FLIR dataset using CycleGAN.

         Responsibilities include:

         * Read related papers